jamesrco/zoonotic-C/README.md

 #### "Zoogeochemical"" carbon fluxes

-* The .csv file [Open_ocean_NCS_C_data.csv](data/Open_ocean_NCS_C_data.csv) contains the input data collected from the literature for the figures and tables in the Collins et al. "zoogeochemical carbon" review in preparation for the journal *Global Biogeochemical Cycles*.
+* The .csv file [Open_ocean_NCS_C_data.csv](data/Open_ocean_NCS_C_data.csv) contains the input data collected from the literature for the figures and tables in the Collins et al. "zoogeochemical carbon" review for *Global Biogeochemical Cycles*.
 The references from which the various flux and reservoir estimates were obtained are given in the file.

 #### Global benthic trawling reanalysis